+Jesus replied (27), "What is impossible with men is possible with God."
 The fact is, if salvation depended upon human effort at any point, no one would ever be saved.
-Thankfully, God chooses.
+No one can be saved apart from the gracious working of God.
+God chooses.
 God calls.
 God grants repentance and faith.
 Salvation is of the Lord.
-No one can be saved apart from the gracious working of God.

-C. We must receive eternal life, for we can't earn it (28-31).
-We see the climax of the story when we notice the contrast between what the rich ruler said and what Peter said in verse 28, "We have left everything to follow you!"
+4. We must receive eternal life, for we can't earn it (28-30).
+We see the climax of the story when we notice the contrast between what the rich ruler said and what Peter said in verse 28, "Peter said to him, 'We have left all we had to follow you!"